testinfected/simple-petstore/README.markdown

 ## Running

+To run the new (simple) application, from the top-level directory use:

+`buildr run`

-To run the application, from the webapp directory use:
+To run the old (spring) application, from the oldapp directory use:

 `buildr jetty`

 ## IntelliJ
 If you use IntelliJ, you can generate your project using: